Why Is Your Participation Important?

 Although communication seems elementary, it is usually a difficult concept for people to implement effectively.
 With information changing constantly, communication has become more important than ever.
 How did your institution maintain clear lines of communication?
 What worked well?
 What could have been improved? (e.g., w/ Students, w/ Staff, on Social Med...Number of Ideas: 9

 The COVID-19 pandemic has prompted changes in many areas of college and universities.
-Tell us about your institutions' announced plans for the Fall 2020 semester.
+Tell us about your reflections of Fall 2020 semester.
 Please share any relevant documentation.Number of Ideas: 5

 Students are the heart of any college/university.
 Some could argue that they were impacted the most by the COVID-19 pandemic.
 What are some the ways students on your campus were effected and how did your institution accommodate for these changes?
 What was effective?
 What could have been improved? (e.g., Dorms/Meal Plans, Incoming Students, International S...Number of Ideas: 6